mackenziegoldman/Conversational_Social_Robot/README.md

  Figure 1.
 Task Distribution

 The Raspberry Pi 5 was programmed and developed by the computer engineering (CPE) capstone team.
 The CPE capstone team trained the Google Gemini AI model to only respond to prompts and conversations about research at Cal Poly.
 This trained model as well as a Text-to-Speech, Speech-to-Text, speaker, and microphone were programmed onto the Raspberry Pi 5.
 The STM32 Nucleo board acts as the central control board interfacing between the Raspberry Pi 5 and all other systems on the robot such as the sensor, motors, and Android phone.
 It uses system level multitasking with each task centered around different finite state machines.
-The finite state machines for each task can be found in Appendix G. The STM32 microcontroller communicates with the Raspberry Pi 5 via a wired UART connection and with the Motorola Android phone through Bluetooth using a HC-05 Bluetooth module.
+The finite state machines for each task can be found in the [User Guide](#user-guide).
+The STM32 microcontroller communicates with the Raspberry Pi 5 via a wired UART connection and with the Motorola Android phone through Bluetooth using a HC-05 Bluetooth module.
 The Android phone includes the Kodular app designed to change the robot’s faces based on different emotive cues.
 This synchronized system allows the robot to behave in a socially intuitive manner.

 ### Breakdown